How to Value a Private Medical Practice for a Divorce?

 Colorado is an equitable division state, meaning not all property obtained during the marriage is necessarily joint marital property or that the property has to be divided.
 This complicates things

 Some professional spouses argue that their Practice is not marital property or that they started the Practice before marriage.
 However, just because only one spouse works in the Practice or because it began before the marriage does not mean that the Practice does not need to be valued.

 While it may be true that the Practice was originally the property of one spouse, after years of marriage and growth and change in the Practice, this may no longer be true.
 For this reason, we seek help in putting a value on any professional practice that might be part of a marital estate as a part of the discovery process.

 To fully understand the growth of the practice during the marriage, we sometimes need to find the value of the practice at the start of the marriage as well as the current value of the practice.

 Approaches to Calculating Value of a Private Medical Practice

 There are several established approaches to calculating the value of any professional practice.
 However, all of them require complex math and the most appropriate depends on the situation.
 Professionals usually consider several approaches to determine the one that gives a more accurate outcome.
-In general, an appraiser or other consultant should consider one or more of these options for valuing a private practice:
+In general, an appraiser or

 The income approach is perhaps one of the most commonly used ways to value a business.
 This approach looks at the projected future income stream of the practice and various risks inherent in the industry to determine its estimated value.

 The asset approach looks at the book value of the Practice, compares it to the net assets and adjusts accordingly.
-This approach does not consider the potential for “goodwill” in the Practice.
+This approach does not consider the potential for“goodwill” in the Practice.

 One of the most common approaches in valuing a service business like a medical practice is the excess earnings approach.
 This combines the “net asset” value of the Practice as discussed in the Asset Approach, with a component for “goodwill”.
 The combined total estimates the value for the Practice.